 DAY 3

-Here’s our personal, day-by-day experience on Cristina Cruises in November.
+Here’s our personal, day-by-day experience on Cristina Cruises in the month of November.

 Your experience will most certainly vary depending on which of the Halong Bay cruises you take, the time of year you cruise Halong Bay, and how many days you sail.